Listen to Andi’s most recent interview on Public Radio:

 September 2011

-s time last year, Andi O’Conor was on vacation, kayaking in Washington state, when she started getting a bunch of calls and e-mails.
+About this time last year, Andi O’Conor was on vacation, kayaking in Washington state, when she started getting a bunch of calls and e-mails.
 Friends were letting her know that a fire was raging near her home west of Boulder.
 O’Conor decided to head back…

 O’Conor’s home was one of 169 lost in the Fourmile Canyon Fire.
 In the year since, she’s been writing about rebuilding her home–and her life–in a blog she calls “Burning Down the House: Essays on the Poetry of Loss.”
 We spoke with O’Conor from the place she’s now renting in Boulder.
 Listen to the interview with Andi (and see post-fire and current picture of her house site) here.